rodrigosqrt3/taxodist/README.md

 **Taxonomic distance and phylogenetic lineage computation for any taxon on Earth.**

-`taxodist` retrieves full hierarchical lineages from [The Taxonomicon](http://taxonomicon.taxonomy.nl) and computes a formal tree metric distance between any two taxa — from dinosaurs to fungi to plants.
+`taxodist` retrieves full hierarchical lineages from [The Taxonomicon](http://taxonomicon.taxonomy.nl) and computes a formal tree metric distance between any two taxa.

 ## Installation